Seek ye the diamond in the rough. A search engine optimization tool (SEO tool) that works, but doesn’t cost a fortune.

 In a relatively short amount of time, his medical issues took him from millions to racking up over $390,000 in debt.

 After seeing nearly 50 specialists, Gaille finally received a diagnosis.
-It turned out to be a rare disorder called Dysautonomia.
+It turned out to be a rare illness called Dysautonomia.

 Dysautonomia is a disorder of the autonomic nervous function.
 The nervous system, for those of you who slept through Science class, controls involuntary body functions like heart rate, blood pressure, breathing, digestion, hormones, body temperature and bladder function just to name a few.